Cummins · C-Series (Commercial Gaseous)

 Is the C150 N6 suitable for hospital standby?

 The C150 N6 is appropriate for hospital non-critical branches and supplemental standby loads.
 For NFPA 99 life-safety and critical branch coverage, confirm that the specific installation meets the transfer time and runtime requirements with your AHJ.
-Natural gas supply interruptions during disasters are a key risk consideration for healthcare facilities — many codes require diesel for primary life-safety coverage.
+Natural gas supply interruptions during disasters are a key risk consideration for healthcare facilities.

 What voltages does the C150 N6 support?